buildkite-plugins/vault-secrets-buildkite-plugin/README.md

 #### Environment hook using secret-env
-This example shows how to use an environment hook use a `SUPER_SECRET_ID` variable in the environment through the plugin's `secret-env`.
+This example shows how to use an environment hook using a `SUPER_SECRET_ID` variable in the environment through the plugin's `secret-env`.

 ```bash
 # This value is set in your agent's Environment hook